Mild Cognitive Impairment (MCI)

 Coping with MCI

-- Discuss with a family member or other trusted person, your preferences for decisions affecting your life, should the MCI progress to dementia.
-(For more information on discussing your preferences, see the FCA Fact Sheets Making Choices About Everyday Care and Legal Planning for Incapacity, listed under the Resources section of this fact sheet.)
+- Discuss with a family member, or other trusted person, your preferences for decisions affecting your life, should the MCI progress to dementia.
+(For more information on discussing your preferences, see the FCA Fact Sheets Making Choices About Everyday Care and Legal Issues in Planning for Incapacity, listed under the Resources section of this fact sheet.)

 - Continue to explore ways to fulfill your needs for intimacy and closeness.
 Participate in family events as you are able, and keep in touch with friends.
 The desire for close relationships with others continues throughout life.